Bounded Languages Described by GF(2)-grammars: Subsets of a*b*c* through Algebraic Expressions

 Here, the first ``summand'' depends on whether or not there is a rule $C_{a \to c} \to c$ in the new GF(2)-grammar.

-Consider the equations from the system~\eqref{Lang_abc} more closely.
-For all GF(2)-concatenations that appear in their right-hand sides, either the first multiplier is a subset of $a^*$, or the second is a subset of $c^*$.
+Consider the equations from System~\eqref{Lang_abc} more closely.
+For all GF(2)-concatenations that appear in their right-hand sides, either the first factor is a subset of $a^*$, or the second is a subset of $c^*$.
 Therefore, we can replace all GF(2)-concatenations here satisfy the conditions of Lemma~\ref{comm-concat}